hiper2d/mafia-gpt/README.md

 ### get_welcome_messages_from_all_players

 Asks each bot player to generate a welcome message.
 Return all messages in a list.
+I plan to merge it into the `init_game` function.

 ### talk_to_all